pushkarchand/docker-compose-nodejs-redis-app/README.md

 # docker-compose-nodejs-redis-app
-Demo Application to demonstrate NodeJS Redis integration and Mysql 5.7 with Docker Compose
+Demo Application to demonstrate NodeJS Redis integration and Mysql 5.7 with Docker Compose.

-# Run Docker compose file
+# First build and run Redis and Mysql images using docker
  docker-compose up

+ - Redis is running on port 6380 which is exposed externaly
+ - Mysql is runing on port 3308 which is exposed externaly

-# Run nodejs localy
+# Run nodejs localy by running the following command
   npm start
+  Nodejs server is running on port 8081 and it is connecting to the Redis and Mysql server which is runing in docker container.